 Doing Business in Kenya

 Private sector-led economic growth has since the early 2000s, been Kenya's Priority.
 The Government's business-friendly stance has rolled over into Vision 2030, which sets development benchmarks for a number of priority sectors.
+The Government has also prioritised the Big 4 agenda in the medium term (2018/19 – 2022/23) focusing on manufacturing, food and nutrition security, affordable housing and universal health care.
 This has been complemented by the integration of the EAC and the establishment in 2005 of a customs union and a common market (2010).
+Further Kenya is a member of COMESA with 21 countries; a population of 560 million people and a GDP of USD 769 billion.

 The initial step in forming a company is to register the proposed company name with the Registrar of Companies at the Attorney General's Chambers in Nairobi.
 The Memorandum and Articles of Association should be filed with the Registrar of Companies who, upon satisfaction, issues the Certificate of Incorporation.